 The holidays typically are a time when we go out of our way to connect with family and friends, and nurture relationships with holiday visits.
-So how can we create a meaningful holiday connection in 2020, when most of the year has been so isolating—especially for older adults?
+So how can we create a meaningful holiday connection, when most of the year has been so isolating—especially for older adults?

 Victoria Tyryshkin, Dementia Specialist at Seniors At Home’s Center for Dementia Care, says that for many older adults, connecting over the phone is key.

 “Most of my clients prefer to chat on the phone—even though many have been exposed to newer technology, the phone is what they are most comfortable using,” says Victoria.

 For all of us, and especially for those living with memory loss, regular communication with others is critical to well-being.
 Victoria recommends that, whether you are traveling or quarantining at home during the holidays this year, all families should make a plan for how they will connect with their older loved ones.